 Browsing the wonderful open content collection of the Rijksmuseum turned up several old photos of Vienna.

 I spent a weekend photographing the sites so we can compare before and after views of city landmarks.
-Here are the results…
+Enjoy the results…

 Back then, the Elefantenhaus blocked one end of the Graben, leaving two small alleyways on either side.
 The front of the house featured an elephant in relief, commemorating Archduke Maximilian’s triumphant arrival in the city in 1552 with one such animal in tow.

 They removed the house and opened up the Graben in 1866.
 Today it’s the showpiece of Vienna’s pedestrianised old town.